dcomtois/summarytools-python/Readme.md

 ### Fancier console display

-When working in a regular Python console or in IPython, the 'pipe' format from tabular produces good results:
+When working in a regular Python console or in IPython, the 'fancy_grid' format from tabular produces good results:

 ```
 >>> freq(tobacco.gender, format = 'fancy_grid')